opcow/disgobot/README.md

 | !delmsg \<server id\> \<message id\> | delete a message  | yes  |
 | !quit  | kill the bot  | yes  |

-### Command line options
-    -t [discord autentication token]
-	-o [comma separated string of operators for the bot] -o [comma separated string of plugins to load]

-The following environment variables can be used instead of the above command line options.
-Any option given on the command line will override the corresponding environment variable.

-    DISCORDTOKEN
-    TBOPS

 ### Example of a minimal bot
 ```
 package main